diginatu/nagome/docs/plugin.md

 To use TCP connection, set 'tcp' to 'method' in your plugin.yml.

-Deferent from stdin/out, TCP plugin should tell the plugin number to Nagome at first.
+Different from stdin/out, TCP plugin should tell the plugin number to Nagome at first.
 The number can be got as command line argument (see plugin.yml > exec).
 Then, at the beginning of the connection, send a message like below.